 Are You Labeled as an Exempt Employee and Work More Than 40 Hours Per Week?

-We can apply the same idea to exempt and nonexempt employees (back link to exempt vs. non-exempt blog).
+We can apply the same idea to exempt and nonexempt employees.
 It is common for employees to be labeled exempt and work more than 40 hours a week with no extra compensation.
 Most of the time, anything over 40 hours a week is overtime.
 The truth is that an employee must fit into very specific qualifications to be considered an exempt employee.
 Many salaried employees are misclassified as exempt.
 Non-exempt employees qualify for overtime when they work more than 40 hours per week.
 So this misclassification costs exempt employees way more than a handful of jolly ranchers.